swiss-ai-center/core-engine/docs/services/index.md

 # Services

-This page contains the machine learning services that are developed or used in this project (in alphabetical order).
+This page contains all the machine learning services that are developed or used in this project (in alphabetical order).

 | Name              | Documentation                             | Code                                                 | Local OpenAPI URL             |
 |-------------------|-------------------------------------------|------------------------------------------------------|-------------------------------|